adwise-fiu/LoRaWAN/README.md

 The code can be run via the `./waf --run LoraCenter` command.

-The Code is setup as the figure below:
+The Simulation Setup is shown in the figure below:
 ![alt text](https://github.com/adwise-fiu/LoRaWAN/blob/main/Figure/Approach%20Setup.png)